CIOB Building Conservation Certification Scheme

 Three levels of competence: Registered, Proficient and Certified

 To provide individuals at every level the opportunity of furthering their career in building conservation, the Scheme offers three levels of competence: Registered, Proficient and Certified.
 Each level has different entry requirements and offers a level-specific certificate.
-For individuals who succeed as ‘proficient’ or as ‘registered’ will receive recognition of their expertise, and at ‘certified’ level have the benefit of being recognised by a growing number of organisations that require ‘certified’ experts.
+Individuals who succeed as ‘proficient’ or as ‘registered’ will receive recognition of their expertise, and at ‘certified’ level have the benefit of being recognised by a growing number of organisations that require ‘certified’ experts.
 The Scheme also gives an individual the opportunity to progress up through the levels as they acquire additional qualifications and experience.